francoislaberge/electron-async-stack-trace/README.md

 		npm start

+ 4. Notice:
- 4. Notice you can see the full async stack trace including clickable links to each source file of functions in the trace (In the red text created by DevTools), and nothing but the last synchronous stack frame in the grey text.
+     - The red text created by DevTools, has full async call stack information including clickable links to the source of each function
+     - The grey text created by `console.log(error.stack)` has nothing but the last synchronous stack frame

      <img src="stack-trace.png"/>